DR. MARIA PAREDES

 The second (CEDS-S) means that I've acquired the education, training, and experience to work with individuals with disordered eating and body image concerns.

-I have over 14 years of experience within the fields of mental health and education.
+I have nearly 20 years of experience within the fields of mental health and education.
 During my educational training and professional work, I've been fortunate to work in a variety of clinical and educational settings and with variety of client issues and concerns.
 I have counseling experience in public and charter school, acute inpatient psychiatric care, college counseling, hospice and palliative care, private practice, and support group settings.
 Within these settings, I have worked with children, adolescents, and their families, couples, K-12, undergraduate, and graduate students, parents who have experienced infertility, pregnancy and/or infant loss, individuals experiencing general grief, loss, and/or terminal illness, individuals with eating disorders and/or body image issues, including polycystic ovarian syndrome (PCOS), mothers experiencing perinatal and postpartum mental health and transition concerns, individuals experiencing career decision-making, individuals experiencing clinical depression and anxiety, individuals responding to general life transitions.